See how the switch to CABENUVA may benefit patients, like yours

 • SOLAR Study Design

-SOLAR is the first head-to-head switch study comparing every-2-month CABENUVA with continuing daily oral BIKTARVY1
+SOLAR is the first head-to-head switch study comparing every-2-month CABENUVA with continuing daily oral BIKTARVY1,2

-A large, phase 3b, open-label, noninferiority study of virologically suppressed* adults (≥18 years) with HIV-11
+A large phase 3b, open-label, noninferiority study of virologically suppressed* adults (≥18 years) with HIV-1

-• Efficacy analyses, baseline questionnaire, and preference calculation were based on the mITT-E (n=670) population.
-After consultation with a blinded external expert, 11 participants at a single study site were excluded from the ITT-E population due to critical findings related to significant and persistent noncompliance to protocol requirements2
+• Efficacy analyses, baseline questionnaire, and preference calculation were based on the mITT-E (N=670) population.
+After consultation with a blinded external expert, 11 participants at a single study site were excluded from the ITT-E population due to critical findings related to significant and persistent noncompliance to protocol requirements

 1. Suppression defined as plasma HIV-1 RNA <50 copies/mL.
-A single prior INSTI-based regimen was allowed for reasons other than treatment failure (HIV-1 RNA ≥400 copies/mL).1
+A single prior INSTI-based regimen was allowed for reasons other than treatment failure.1

-2. Patients randomized to CABENUVA were given the option of 1-month oral lead-in (OLI) or to start long-acting IM CABENUVA directly (SWI).
-OLI regimen consisted of 30-mg cabotegravir and 25-mg rilpivirine once daily given for 1 month; on last day of the OLI period, patients received 2 sets of initiation CABENUVA injections 1 month apart followed by every-2-month injections thereafter.1-3
+2. 39% (n=173) started with oral lead-in (OLI) and 61% (n=274) of patients in the CABENUVA arm started with injections (SWI) without OLI.
+OLI regimen consisted of 30-mg cabotegravir and 25-mg rilpivirine once daily given for 1 month; on last day of the OLI period, patients received 2 sets of initiation CABENUVA injections 1 month apart followed by every-2-month injections thereafter.1

 Get comprehensive support from benefit verification to reimbursement to acquisition to co-pay collection.